Service Level Agreement

 Google Search is an example of an important service that doesn’t have an SLA for the public: we want everyone to use Search as fluidly and efficiently as possible, but we haven’t signed a contract with the entire world. […] Many other Google services, such as Google for Work, do have explicit SLAs with their users. — Google SRE Book, Chapter 4

-SLA only makes sense when 3 conditions are met:
+SLA only makes sense when all 3 conditions below are met:

 Measurability: service level is quantifiable (SLI) to build a model about how the service is going to be consumed